timescale/docs/promscale/scale-ha/prometheus-multi-tenancy.md

 </highlight>

 ## Configure Prometheus for writing multi-tenant data
-Promscale accepts tenant information from `headers`, or by `external_labels`.
-It keeps the tenant name as a `__tenant__: <tenant_name>` label pair attached to the series that is ingested in the write-request.
+Promscale accepts tenant information from `headers` or `external_labels`.
+It keeps the tenant name as a `__tenant__: <tenant_name>` label pair, which it attaches to the series ingested in the write request.

 ### Headers
-You can supply the tenant name with a header using the `TENANT` key, and the value corresponding to the tenant name.
+You can supply the tenant name in a header by using it as the value of the `TENANT` key.
 For example:
 ```bash
 TENANT: tenant-A
 ```

-Alternatively, you can specify the heaxder in the Prometheus remote-write configuration file, like this:
+Alternatively, you can specify the header in the Prometheus remote-write configuration file, like this:
 ```yaml
 remote_write: